GabMus/mLauncher/README.md

 Make sure to have Python3, PyGObject and Gtk>=3.16.

-Open a terminal and cd into the directory where you wan to put this app, then run
+Open a terminal and cd into the directory where you want to put this app, then run

 `git clone https://github.com/GabMus/mLauncher/`